Good fathers are good for everyone

 An example of things going wrong with the fathering was seen in Jennie Cummings-Knight’s review of Grayson Perry’s book ‘The Descent of Man’: “an absentee father and a violent step father are some of the elements that interacted upon the young Perry and led him to taking refuge in his mother’s wardrobe (literally and figuratively)”.

 One is left wondering whether the various attacks that Perry launches on men and masculinity are a result of unsatisfactory male role models in his childhood.
-This is echoed in Dr Kevin Wright’s blog: “In the absence of positive male role models, sons often drift aimlessly and may end up in gangs.
+This is echoed in Dr Kevin Wright’s article: “In the absence of positive male role models, sons often drift aimlessly and may end up in gangs.
 This not only is a problem for society, but allows a boy to waste his life to criminality, mental illness, substance abuse and even suicide”.
-Child psychotherapist Andrew Briggs observed that father absence is implicated in self-harm, ADHD, and predatory sexual behaviour http://www.malepsychology.org.uk/2018/05/31/some-mental-health-issues-in-boys-are-linked-to-the-absence-of-their-fathers/
+Child psychotherapist Andrew Briggs observed that father absence is implicated in self-harm, ADHD, and predatory sexual behaviour.

 Being an absent father is sometimes a choice men make, but all too often it is imposed upon them.
 Sometimes the children in separated families are turned against the father in a heartbreaking way, as happens in parental alienation.
 The degree to which the distress caused by family breakdown and lack of access to children can lead to suicide is not known due to lack of definite statistics, but is the subject of forthcoming research by the Male Psychology Network.
+[Edit: our subsequent research found lack of access to their children was a source of chronic stress to separated fathers].

 Inevitably of course some men will make a mess of the father role largely due to their own faults.
 The Male Psychology Network has no illusions about the possibility of men getting things wrong, as reflected in our support for developments in forensic psychology, including preventing child sexual abuse.
 We take a proactive approach to improving men’s mental health, which we believe will reduce criminality and related social problems.

 The other side of the coin is that good fathers are good for everyone.
-This is suggested by the finding of the Harry’s Masculinity report (by Dr John Barry and Martin Daubney) that the more a man aspires to be like his father, the better his mental health.
+This is suggested by the finding of the Harry’s Masculinity report (by John Barry and Martin Daubney) that the more a man aspires to be like his father, the better his mental health.
 It seems to be especially important to the stable development of boys, says Belinda Brown, to grow up with a male role model demonstrating positive aspects of masculinity.

 This article was first published on the Male Psychology Network website in 2018